100ideas/rainbowreader/README.md

 - install requirements, buy camera & usb scanner
 - clone repo
 - update `server/lib/settings.js` to disable opencfu, barcode scanner, and gphoto calls as needed
+- create a writable folder to store photos to, and set this location in `server/lib/settings.js`
 - set `$METEOR_ENV` as desired
 - start meteor (it will need to be restarted after initializing npm meteor package)
 - read [the instruction manual](https://github.com/intron/rainbowreader/blob/master/RainbowReader_Instruction_Manual.txt);